Battle of Bibracte: Prelude

-Julius Caesar was the governor of Transalpine Gaul, and by the time of battle had between 24,000 and 30,000 legionary troops, and some quantity of auxiliaries, many of whom were themselves Gauls.
-He marched north to the river Saône, where he caught the Helvetii in the middle of crossing.
+Julius Caesar, who had been granted a five-year governorship of Illyricum, Gallia Cisalpina and more importantly Gallia Transalpina, grew concerned about a migration of such magnitude.
+The Helvetii migration threatened to upset the balance in central Gaul and cause a lot of trouble for the Romans and their Gallic allies.
+Caesar was also looking for an excuse to embark on a military campaign and had 4 legions, 16,000–20,000 legionaries, under his command.
+Unfortunately for Caesar, three of his legions were at Aquileia in Cisalpine Gaul a long way from Gaul proper.
+He took the one legion in Transalpine Gaul, the Tenth, and marched north to the Rhône.
+He had his legionaries break down the one bridge across the Rhône at Geneva and started fortifying the northern side of the river.
+When the Helvetii arrived they tried to negotiate with Caesar, but he told them to return home.
+They then tried to force a river crossing, but were repulsed by the well dug in Tenth legion.
+Eventually the Helvetii admitted defeat and marched back towards their homeland, but soon veered off course and took an alternative route through the Jura Mountains into central Gaul.
+Leaving his senior legate Labienus in command of the defences on the Rhône Caesar travelled to Aquileia and marched his main army toward the lands of the Aedui, Rome's main allies in Central Gaul, recruiting two more legions along the way.
+Before arriving at the Aedui lands Caesar united his forces; he now had six legions, 25,000–30,000 legionaries, a force of allied cavalry which would soon number 4,000 horsemen, and some light infantry auxiliaries.
+He marched towards the River Saône; here he caught the Helvetii in the middle of a river crossing.
 Some three-quarters had crossed, but he slaughtered those who had not.
 Caesar then crossed the river in one day using a pontoon bridge.
 Next, he followed the Helvetii, but refused to engage in combat, waiting for ideal conditions.
 Negotiations were attempted, but Caesar's terms were draconian (likely on purpose, as Caesar may have used it as a delaying tactic).
-Caesar's supplies ran thin around 20 June and he was forced to travel towards allied territory in Bibracte, as while his army had easily crossed the Saône, his supply train had not.
+Caesar's supplies ran thin around the 20th of June and he was forced to travel towards allied territory in Bibracte, as while his army had easily crossed the Saône, his supply train had not.
 Bibracte was approximately 18 miles away from their camp to obtain the supplies promised by his allies, the Aedui, in whose lands the Helvetii were crossing.
 Dumnorix, an Aedui chieftain opposed to the Romans, had been delaying supplies from reaching Caesar's army.
-The Helvetii used this moment to attack Caesar's rearguard.
+The Roman troops were so caught up in the current events of Dumnorix cutting their supplies that the Helvetii used this moment to attack Caesar's rear guard and took full advantage of this opportunity.